 Seminar Credit (8 Credits)

-Under the leadership of a Washington Semester professor, for three days each week you'll participate in intellectual, real-world discussions with professionals immersed in your field of study.
+Under the leadership of a Washington Semester professor, for two days each week you'll participate in intellectual, real-world discussions with professionals immersed in your field of study.
 These pros are all major players at the local, national, and international levels who are passionate about their stance.
 They'll present valid viewpoints - and welcome your point of view and challenging questions.

-Internship Credit (4 Credits)
+Internship Credit (4 Credits)-3 days per week

 Six weeks prior to the semester's start we'll supply you with online access to a database of potential organizations for internships, all relevant to your selected program.
 We'll provide insight on each organization and contact information.
 Then we'll connect you with the resources you need to write an effective resume and cover letter to land the internship of your dreams.
 While your internship course professor will be happy to assist you with your search once you arrive, you should start looking for an internship as soon as you have access to the database.